 The need to provide commercial testing capabilities in space has been growing for many years and has become a requirement for many innovating companies.
 According to Euroconsult's Prospectus for the Small Satellite Market, 8th Edition released in July of 2022, Euroconsult reported 1,738 small satellites were launched in 2021 which is 1.5x more than 2020 (1,195 small satellites launched in 2020).
 The small satellite industry is gearing up for significant expansion in terms of capabilities and demand.
 According to Euroconsult's report, the number of satellites to be launched from 2022 to 2031 is estimated to be 18,500.
 As the small satellite market grows, the requirement for rapid flight proven testing is becoming more crucial.
 Although ground-based testing is available, it does not provide a mirrored testing environment for spacecraft and subcomponent testing.
 We intend to address this need with our Sidus Constellation.
-Furthermore, customization of the Sidus Constellation for a separate constellation.
-Currently, our core market corresponds most directly with satellite manufacturing and offering LEO space-as-a-service solutions.
+Furthermore, customization of the Sidus Constellation with appropriate technology can provide subscription data and imagery services for customers whose needs prompt consideration for a separate constellation.
+Currently, our core market corresponds most directly with satellite manufacturing and offering LEO space-as-as-service solutions.
 However, we believe our addressable market can also continue to expand in similar and adjacent industries such as government and defense manufacturing.
 We have generated space-related manufacturing revenue since 2012, and we have been generating revenue from our commercial constellation space offering since the first quarter of 2022 as we continue to finalize customers for LizzieSat-1 (LS-1) and subsequent missions.
 We signed a multi-launch agreement with SpaceX for five LizzieSat rideshare missions beginning in 2023.
 These five satellite missions support previously announced customers as well as potential future customers as we continue to layer new missions into our pipeline.